LsHallo/ets2-dedicated-convoy-server/README.md

     - Search for `uset g_developer "0"` and replace it with `uset g_developer "1"`
     - Save the file

 3. Start the game and load your desired save.
-The state (where your truck is) of the save is not important we will only export mods and DLC.
+The state (where your truck is) of the save is not important.
+We will only export mods.
     - Open the console by pressing the `~` key (left of 1 in the number row).
 It will vary depending on your keyboard layout.
     - Type `export_server_packages` in the console at the bottom of the screen and press enter.